xaur/decred-news/guidelines.md

 There are two files that track all DJ issues and their translations. `index.md` contains _primary_ locations of documents, while `mirrors.md` tracks _all_ known locations where the issues or their translations are mirrored.

-To avoid commit churn on `master`, changes to these files are merged in batches around 1-3 times a month:
+To avoid commit churn on `master`, changes to these files are merged in batches once a month after the release:

 - create new branch e.g. `index07` (`07` for July)
 - for the initial English version: